tobyglover/TOR/README.md

+# Tor Network

+*_DISCLAIMER: THIS PROJECT HAS NOT BEEN FORMALLY VETTED AND SHOULD NOT BE CONSIDERED FULLY SECURE_*

 ## Purpose
 Tor provides an anonymous, secure, and distributed connection to HTTP web resources.
 Using _onion encryption_, Tor allows for anonymous and confidential connections